 “IAG Cargo has a wide network, and with the strength of five airlines, we can quickly adapt and diversify depending on our customers’ needs.
 This latest offering is another example of our bespoke solutions for customers across the world”.

 This is the first ‘preighter’ operation across Iberia aircraft, though the service is available across other IAG airlines and has been available upon request since March.

-Looking to charter our a Iberia or British Airways aircraft to move your freight?
+Looking to charter our aircraft to move your freight?
 Explore your options here.